andyLaurito92/books-summaries/c-programming-modern-approach/readme.md

 - [erlang/otp](https://github.com/erlang/otp)
 - [LLVM](https://github.com/llvm/llvm-project) - C++ compiler (one of the many implementations of C++)

+You also have your favorite tools written in C :)

+- [curl](https://github.com/curl/curl/tree/master/lib): Link to libcurl, the library which contains all the logic for implementing the different application protocols that curl knows how to handle

 From the above, it also makes sense to say that C will usually be part of the core of a programming language.
 Let's say you want to build your own language: You will need a core that communicates to the O.S. and implements all the IO functions we 99% of the times use :) C will probably be what you want to use in such a case!